jkallhoff/blog/content/post/moving-to-digitalocean.md

 	* Set up some form of intrusion detection
 * Set up a monitoring tool like [New Relic][7] for server monitoring

-So, over the course of the next few weeks, I'm going to kick off a series on the exact steps I took to accomplish the above goals.
-We'll go from Digital Ocean account sign up to a working static website served via Nginx.
-Stay tuned!

 [1]:	http://www.webfaction.com
 [2]:	http://www.webfaction.com